 - Assist in providing technical assistance to CCF staff, funders, national and state advocacy organizations, and others seeking information and data on child and family health coverage.

-- 3-5 years of experience in health or social policy.
+- 5-7 years of work experience, preferably in health or social policy.

-- Master’s Degree in public policy, public health, law, or related field.
+- Master’s Degree in public policy, public health, or related field (preferred).